 - Have any interest in Africa/ rest of the world?

-- Speak one and you want to learn another, or speak two or more languages?
+- Speak one language and want to learn another, or speak two or more languages?

 - Know math, science, English, or writing?